 In sum, what matters methodologically is stability.
 When the target relations are stable, it is best to investigate via a single master model (assuming an accurate one can be found), such as a Newtonian model of gravity.
 This strategy is effective even when empirical accuracy is disrupted by noise.
 But when target relations are unstable, local investigation is required each time to discover which of many candidate models might apply and any model selected needs to be empirically accurate there and then (Northcott 2017).

 The core contrast, on this paper’s account, is between stable and unstable relations.
 This is not the same as the contrast between model monism and model pluralism (Teller 2001; Veit 2019; Cartwright 2019).
-It is true that the Master-Model is a form of monism and Contextual will often lead to pluralism.
+It is true that Master-Model is a form of monism and Contextual will often lead to pluralism.
 But, in principle, one could have many different stability-based models, each capturing different stable relations that might be present.
 Conversely, one response to instability could be to stick monistically to a single context and single model.
 Further, Contextual gives its own, independent rationale for pluralism; namely, unstable relations may demand different models as those relations change.
 Contextual also informs the details of how model pluralism should be implemented.

 Armed with this philosophical background, we turn now to the Covid-19 pandemic.
 Which methodological strategy to choose?
 I answer: Contextual, not Master-Model.
 The target relations are unstable: the pandemic is more akin to toy-moon than to real-moon.